Ariana Cardigan

 Pattern: Ariana Cardigan, by Amy Christoffers (This link takes you directly to the PDF on the Berroco website.)

-Hook: TBD
+Hook: D

 Details: